How to Apply for Housing

 - No starter checks.

 3. Deadline for Completion: There is no deadline to complete the housing application.
-It is important to remember that we make assignments based off of date of completed application.
+It is important to remember that we make assignments based off of the date of the completed application.
 The earlier you get this done the greater possibility of getting your first choices in housing.

 4. Roommate Matching: During completion of the application you will have the opportunity to tell us about yourself, this information is to help designate a roommate or it is used to help match you with another student.
 With that in mind, please be honest with your answers.
 Answer the questions with your current behaviors, not with what you hope to become in the future.

 5. Roommate Requests: To request a specific roommate you must search for that student in the portal.
 Please note, if they have not completed the application, you will not be able to find them.
 Roommate matches need to be mutually requested.
-In order to guarantee roommate requests, please confirm in the system by April 30th (for students arriving for the 2019-2020 scholl year).
+In order to guarantee roommate requests, please confirm in the system by April 30th (for students arriving for the 2019-2020 school year).

 6. Housing Preferences: You will have the opportunity to rank different choices of Residence Halls in the application.
 First-year students have the building style options of suite-style and traditional.